JeffQuandt/GildedRose_java/README.md

 * The 'master' branch contains the starting point for the kata.

-* The 'solution-java8' branch will be my ongoing solution for this kata.
+* The 'solution-inheritanceFactory' branch is a solution for this kata using inheritance and Factory patterns.
 Feedback welcome!

 Jeff